tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/tasktemplate.md

 # TaskTemplate
 TaskTemplates provide reusable settings for tasks that run within a JobTemplate definition.

- This topic gives an overview of the `TaskTemplate` entity and also demonstrates how to execute various operations with the Media Services REST API.
+ This article gives an overview of the `TaskTemplate` entity and also demonstrates how to execute various operations with the Media Services REST API.

 -   [TaskTemplate Entity Properties](../operations/tasktemplate.md#task_template_entity_properties)